Whipsnade Zoo Review

 Our Whipsnade Zoo review

 Whipsnade is not the cheapest zoo that you’ll visit, but it is a lovely zoo.
-When they’re running again the shows and keeper talks are brilliant.
+The shows and keeper talks are brilliant – After the birds of prey show Smallest Child shouted “This is a once in a lifetime experience”.
+I didn’t have the heart to tell her they do it every day!
 I know that not everyone agrees with zoos in general, but I really liked how much space the animals have.
-I also like that there’s so much to do both inside and out.
-If the weather does get a bit pants you can just nip inside to get out of the rain.
+I also like the fact that there’s plenty of places to shelter from the rain and still see the animals.
+We’ve visited in bad weather multiple times and it’s been OK.
 You’ll also be able to spend the whole day here, with no problem at all.
 Overall I’d say you get your money’s worth.

 Admission Cost

 This varies according to the season.
-Admission is £50 – £97 for a family of four (plus 10% voluntary giftaid donation).
+Admission is £68 – £114 for a family of four (plus 10% voluntary gift-aid donation).
 You can check availability and book your tickets here (affiliate link).
-During normal times Blue Peter badge holders get in for free, but the scheme is suspended temporarily.
+Blue Peter badge holders get in for free, but only for on the day tickets.

 Parking / How to get there